sverma2903/VizIt/README.md

 Vizit’s pipeline consists of the following stages:

 1. **Ingestion:**
-   Reads a dataset from a specified file and loads it into a Pandas DataFrame.
+   Reads your dataset from a file and loads it into a DataFrame.

 2. **Preprocessing:**
-   An Orion agent generates Python code to clean or transform the DataFrame.
-This code is executed using the persistent `CodeExecutor`.
+   An Orion agent receives a summary of the data and generates Python code to clean/transform it.
+   Code is executed using the persistent `CodeExecutor`.

 3. **Data Analysis:**
-   An additional Orion agent generates and executes code to perform further analysis on the data (for example, computing summary statistics or new derived metrics).
+   Another Orion agent generates code to compute summary statistics and other derived metrics.
-   All results are retained in the persistent context.
+   Results (new variables, insights, etc.) are stored persistently for later stages.

 4. **Visualization Suggestion:**
-   Based on a summary of the analyzed data, another Orion agent returns textual suggestions for visualizations (e.g., "a histogram of ages" or "a scatter plot of score vs. age").
+   Based on the analyzed data summary, an Orion agent suggests 2–4 meaningful visualizations in text form.

 5. **Visualization Code Generation:**
-   Finally, an Orion agent generates Python code to create the recommended plots and execute that code to save the visualizations as image files.
+   Finally, an Orion agent produces Python code that generates the visualizations and saves them as PNG files in a specified output folder.
+   The persistent context is used so that any variables created earlier are available to this agent.

-*Note: Vizit does not use a generic AgentRunner; each stage creates its own agent and directly integrates code execution with retry logic via the persistent `CodeExecutor`.*
+*Note: Each stage creates its dedicated Orion agent and directly integrates with the persistent `CodeExecutor`.
+There is no global data store; instead, the `CodeExecutor` object is passed among stages.*

 ---

 ## Installation

 Vizit requires Python 3.8 or higher.
-To install Vizit, clone the repository and install the package in editable mode:
+To install Vizit, clone the repository and install it in editable mode:

 ```bash
 git clone https://github.com/yourusername/vizit.git